turingschool/front-end-curriculum/projects/whats-cookin.md

 ### Extensions
 _Choose at least one_
 * Implement one of the listed 3rd party libraries or one of your choosing with instructor approval.
-* Don't have enough ingredients in your pantry to cook a recipe?
-Add a form to add the remaining ingredients needed!
-* Add functionality so that a user can cook more than one recipe at a time!
 * Favoriting recipes is nice, but implementing a rating system would be even more helpful for a user!
 This could include a 5 star rating system, a way to leave reviews, etc!
 * You may also collaborate with instructors to personalize an extension for this project.